Have you tried these 11 fried chicken variants from around the world?

-Greasy, succulent, yet impossibly crisp, fried chicken is a universal comfort food adored throughout the planet.
-From Japan to Guatemala, Korea to Taiwan, the delightful treat never fails to bring out one’s inner child.
-Treat yourself to any of these tasty fried chicken variants, or call up some friends and try them all—you deserve it.
+Audibly crisp yet deliciously juicy, fried chicken is a universal comfort food that is impossible to resist—from Japan to Guatemala, Korea to Taiwan, the delightful treat never fails to bring out one’s inner child.
+But did you know that different countries around the world have their own unique styles of fried chicken?
+Learn more about these 11 tasty variants around the world like karaage, gai tod, and yangneom, and call up some friends and try them all—you deserve it.

 1. Karaage (Japan)

-See also: KFC for Christmas?
-Here are 7 Unique Holiday Traditions Around the World
+Related: KFC for Christmas?
+Here are 7 unique holiday traditions around the world

 2. Southern Fried Chicken (USA)

-Many think of the United States as the birthplace of fried chicken (though, some historians disagree), and it’s easy to see why.
+Many think of the United States as the birthplace of fried chicken (though, some historians disagree).
 Southern fried chicken, also referred to as country fried chicken or simply, fried chicken is perhaps the most familiar and common across the planet thanks to international institutions like Popeyes, Kentucky Fried Chicken, and other American classics.

 Although not always the case, these relatively large pieces of chicken will sometimes be marinated in a buttermilk-based brine (sometimes called Chicken Maryland), which not only adds flavour to the meat but tenderises it, too.